dilshad-knk/assignment-kir/README.md

 [View the live project here](https://wefo-assignment.vercel.app/)

 ## Project Overview
 This project is a responsive web application showcasing a modern, dark-themed design for a portfolio or agency website.
-It features a project showcase section and a team member display, demonstrating advanced layout techniques and interactive elements.

 ## Technologies Used
 - React.js